The Changing Paradigm

-McCully, M.D., then a professor of pathology at Harvard University Medical
+Kilmer S. McCully, M.D., then a professor of pathology at Harvard University Medical

-School, went against the “killer cholesterol” tide when his studies pointed to an amino acid,
+School, went against the “killer cholesterol” tide when his studies pointed to an amino

-dying of heart disease before reaching puberty, and the reason was due to high
+were dying of heart disease before reaching puberty, and the reason was due to high

 blood levels of homocysteine.
-In 1969, after studying this issue, McCully proposed that many
+In 1969, after studying this issue, McCully proposed that

 cholesterol.
 More radically, he proposed that all one has to do is take B-complex vitamins